djinnome/mentos_paper/tab1nr08fi8.md

-If we consider the difference between a
+If we consider the difference between a reaction